JLanda91/dominion-setup-counter/README.md

 - Obelisk: choose a kingdom supply pile which are Action in the Extra Setup Phase.
 - Cursed: the implied behavior is as the name of the card.
 It is a Trait, but it also introduces Loot so if not already done, the Loot pile must be added.

-This brings a branch: if we enter this phase without Loot, picking Curse and being able to assign it to a kingdom pile will add Loot.
+This brings a branch: if we enter this phase without the Loot pile, picking Curse and being able to assign it to a kingdom pile will add the Loot pile.
 In this case we also want to know how many Action or Treasure cards we have and if that amount is more or less than the amount of Traits we picked because Cursed might not be able to be assigned to a pile.
 If we enter this phase already with the Loot pile, Curse doesn't add anything.
 This is important to the algorithm and its optimization.